The Indians’ Ten Greatest Hitters

 Somehow it took three years for the left-handed slugger to establish himself as an everyday regular in the Cleveland lineup; it was clear that, once given the opportunity, there was no going back to the bench.
 He worked up opposing pitchers’ work counts with abandon, often finishing among the league leaders in both walks and strikeouts.
 But he also drove opponents crazy with his power, which got better as his Cleveland tenure evolved; in his final two years with the Tribe, he amassed a total of 101 home runs, including a career-high 52 in 2002.
 Thome’s clouts did not lack for distance; he’s the owner of the longest ball hit in Jacobs/Progressive Field history, a 511-foot shot clubbed in 1999.
 In 53 postseason games with the Indians, Thome belted 17 home runs, offsetting a languid .229 average.

-No marvel with a glove, Thome has inevitably switched from first base to the designated hitter spot in recent years, plying his power trade for numerous teams and even returning to the Indians towards the end of 2011, shortly after hitting his 600th career home run playing for Minnesota.
+No marvel with a glove, Thome has inevitably switched from first base to the designated hitter spot in recent years, plying his power trade for numerous teams and even returning to the Indians toward the end of 2011, shortly after hitting his 600th career home run playing for Minnesota.
 All of this, without any linkage or serious accusation of steroid use in an era controversially littered with such abusers.

 Al Rosen (1947-56)